learn-co-curriculum/dsc-mongodb-pymongo/README.md

 In the previous lesson, we introduced the popular NoSQL database __MongoDB__.
 We executed CRUD operations on a sample dataset using __MongoDB Atlas__, a cloud-based service offered by MongoDB.

 In this lesson, we will expand on your knowledge of MongoDB, cloud computing, and CRUD operations to manipulate data from a MongoDB Atlas database in a Jupyter notebook using the popular Python library, __Pymongo__.

 This is very similar to the way that sqlite3 allowed us to connect to and work with SQLite databases in previous lessons.
+In fact, we recommend taking a few minutes to review and bookmark this [table](https://www.tutorialspoint.com/mongodb/mongodb_overview.htm) that contrasts SQL terminology versus Mongo terminology.
+For example, we can compare MongoDB documents to SQL records.
 As a reminder __CRUD__ operations include:

 - **_C_**reating a MongoDB database